browndw/cmu-textstat-docs/docs/labs/sets/set_01.md

 That said, we also need to bear in mind that as analysts, we are often building models, creating representations, or testing hypotheses.
 Under most conditions, there will **always** be error introduced through the collection and preparation of our text data.

 The point (generally) is not to perfectly mimic what our human brain understands to be a "word."
-It is to make decisions that best serve our analytical task.
-Sometimes, that might mean tokenizing in a way that [takes advange of computational power, but is decidely more difficult for a human reader](https://ai.googleblog.com/2021/12/a-fast-wordpiece-tokenization-system.html).
+It is to make decisions that best serve our analytical task and to be able to articulate our reasons for those decisions.
+Sometimes, that might even mean tokenizing in a way that [takes advange of computational power, but is decidely more difficult for a human reader to parse](https://ai.googleblog.com/2021/12/a-fast-wordpiece-tokenization-system.html).